lqhuang/typed-settings/docs/guides/core.rst

 Unfortunately, mypy_ still gets confused when you alias :func:`attrs.define` (or even import it from any module other than :mod:`attr` or :mod:`attrs`).

-Accessing you settings class' attributes does work without any problems, but when you manually instantiate your class, mypy will issue a ``call-arg`` error.
+Accessing your settings class' attributes does work without any problems, but when you manually instantiate your class, mypy will issue a ``call-arg`` error.

 The `suggested workaround`_ is to create a simple mypy plugin,